department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/additional-info.md

 ---
 # Contextual help

-<p class="va-introtext">In cases where a Veteran input can have large or complicated impact on outcomes we use the contextual help to locate expanded guidance next to the relevant part of the form.</p>
+<p class="va-introtext">In cases where a person’s input can have large or complicated impact on outcomes we use the contextual help to locate expanded guidance next to the relevant interaction.</p>

 ## What is contextual help?
 Most VA forms have a large amount of instructional text that tries to make VA processes, or the requirements of the application process clear.
 Unfortunately they are frequently several pages of tiny type that the person has to read and retain.
 Much of it may not even be relevant to that specific person’s situation.
 We use the `Additional info` component to situate plain language help at the point of the process where it is most relevant.
 For example, a group of three inputs that make sense in a particular order, and the middle one has some nuance to it.